Posts

 3) You have to pretend there are no rules.

 When you’re a part of a team, you have a responsibility to contribute in a way that benefits the team as a whole.
 You don’t just wear the jersey, you play in a way that helps move the ball down the field.
 But if you’re determined to believe that there are no rules and you can play however you want to, that puts an unnecessary strain on the team’s ability to succeed.
-In that context, you’re not incapable, you’re just selfish.
+In that context, you’re not “independent,” you’re just selfish.

 The person who wants to see themselves as their own absolute will not confess to being selfish, however.
 Instead, they’ll insist that their rights are being violated – that they are victims of an intolerant society.
-They won’t admit to being irresponsible or negligent, instead they’ll say that there are no rules and anyone who disagrees is either ignorant or cruel.
+They won’t admit to being irresponsible or negligent, instead they’ll say that there are no boundaries and anyone who disagrees is either ignorant or cruel.

 The problem with that mindset is that it ignores reality.
 They want to pretend that they can speak a standard into existence, simply because they want it to be true, rather than submitting to a standard because it is true.